 You can ask us to delete, rectify, or port your data by submitting a request through your account or by contacting email@example.com.

 We will handle your request as soon as possible; however, we may still need to retain certain information for example for legal purposes.

 We will not share personal information without your permission, unless it is necessary for us to provide services to you.

-You can opt out of non-essential use of your data at any time by selecting the “Opt-Out” link found in the footer of the communication or on our Websites and following the instructions or contacting us.
+You can opt out of non-essential use of your data at any time by selecting the “Opt-Out” link found here, or in the footer of the communication or on our Websites and following the instructions or contacting us.
 You may also choose to enable in your Internet browser, where available, a universal signal from your browser that will automatically send an opt-out signal to participating websites, like ours, which will honor your preference.